 The Course Instructor Survey (CIS) has been administered at the end of each semester since the mid 1960s.
 These surveys provide faculty members with valuable student feedback about classroom experiences and teaching and learning approaches.
 The surveys are also used to provide feedback to administrators about the effectiveness of a faculty member’s teaching and student rapport.
 This information, along with a teaching portfolio and peer review of course materials, is used in promotion and tenure decisions.
-In order to provide the highest level of accuracy, the following policies have been adopted by the University, CTL, and the CIS office.
+In order to provide the highest level of accuracy, the following policies have been adopted by the University, Learning Sciences, and the CIS office.
 The policies are categorized by timeline.

 As you prepare to request Course Instructor Surveys, the following are a few things to consider: